 Q-switched Mode Locking

-Definition: an operation regime of mode-locked lasers with strong fluctuations of the pulse energy
+Definition: an operation regime of mode-locked lasers with strong fluctuations in the pulse energy

 Q-switched mode locking is an operation regime of a passively mode-locked laser where the intracavity pulse energy undergoes large oscillations, related to a dynamic instability (called Q-switching instability) related to undamped relaxation oscillations.
 The pulse energy may even become extremely small for a number of subsequent pulses, before the next bunch (burst) of light pulses is generated.